Picos de Europa - Medium Trek - Accommodation before and after

 > Enjoy comfortable accommodation before and after your trek

 The Picos de Europa Medium Trek is a 5-day adventure that takes you deep into Spain’s first National Park, combining spectacular limestone walls, glacial valleys, and mountain pastures for an unforgettable trekking experience.
 With accommodation arranged before and after, you can start and end your journey stress-free.
 This route begins and ends in Sotres, following ancient trails used by shepherds and mountaineers for centuries.
+The stages range from intermediate to advanced level, with sections that become technically demanding due to scrambling, loose rocks, exposure and unmarked stretches where you will need to rely on navigation tools.

 The trek takes you over breathtaking high mountain passes and into the shadow of the legendary Picu Urriellu (also known as Naranjo de Bulnes), one of Spain’s most iconic peaks.
 As you hike alongside other towering summits, you'll pass through deep gorges carved by raging rivers, rugged plateaus, and lush valleys where wildlife roams free.